-Depending on the application the linear systems can be driven by a lead screw or toothed belt.
-The modularity of the drylin E range enables it to be used for simple positioning movements (up-down or left-right) to sophisticated room gantries for x, y and z movement.
+Depending on the application, the linear systems can be driven by a lead screw or toothed belt.
+The modularity of the drylin E range enables it to be used for simple positioning movements (up-down or left-right) or sophisticated gantries for x, y and z movement.
 Typical applications include pick-and-place machines, 3D printers, camera systems and laboratory test equipment.
 With the addition of the robolink technology, the range of movement is much more sophisticated.

-To watch the webinar and see some examples of how igus technology is being used to create low-cost automation systems, please visit www.igus.co.uk/webinarrobolink.
+To watch the webinar and see some examples of how igus technology is being used to create low-cost automation systems, go to www.igus.co.uk/webinarrobolink.